walaaayyad/JS_Challenge/README.md

 2. The sites used
 3. Discreption Section

-# My Answers to js-code-challenge
+# My Answers to some js-code-challenge
 1- Function to return the second largest number in the array.
 `
 function getSecondLargest(nums) {